Adil8442/10-bit-DAC/README.md

  The result of the transient analysis of the 5 bit DAC is shown below:

  ![](Simulation_Outputs/5bit_DAC_op.png)

+ # 6 Bit DAC

+For designing the 6 Bit DAC, 5 Bit DAC as well as the switch circuit were used as a subcircuit.\
+The schematic of the 6 bit DAC circuit in eSim is shown below :

+ The result of the transient analysis of the 6 bit DAC is shown below:

+ # 7 Bit DAC

+For designing the 7 Bit DAC, 6 Bit DAC as well as the switch circuit were used as a subcircuit.\
+The schematic of the 7 bit DAC circuit in eSim is shown below :

+ The result of the transient analysis of the 7 bit DAC is shown below:

+ # 8 Bit DAC

+For designing the 8 Bit DAC, 7 Bit DAC as well as the switch circuit were used as a subcircuit.\
+The schematic of the 8 bit DAC circuit in eSim is shown below :

+ The result of the transient analysis of the 8 bit DAC is shown below:

+ # 9 Bit DAC

+For designing the 9 Bit DAC, 8 Bit DAC as well as the switch circuit were used as a subcircuit.\
+The schematic of the 9 bit DAC circuit in eSim is shown below :

+ The result of the transient analysis of the 9 bit DAC is shown below:

+ # 10 Bit DAC

+For designing the 10 Bit DAC, 9 Bit DAC as well as the switch circuit were used as a subcircuit.\
+The schematic of the 10 bit DAC circuit in eSim is shown below :

 # Further Work
    * To obtain simulation output for 10 Bit DAC